Muiz04-H/Muiz04-H/README.md

-- 👋 Hi, I’m Akanni Muiz
+- 👋 Hi, I’m Akanni Muiz skilled with Html and Css knowledge
 - 👀 I’m interested in learning and developing my coding skills
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning PHP and Javascript
 - 💞️ I’m looking to collaborate on as many work as possible and to collaborate with like minded people
 - 📫 How to reach me? you can contact via Whatsapp +23408066812841